Three targets for the future:

 Further reading:

-Read more about the current Government’s climate policy:
+Read more about the Government’s climate policy:

-Climate Neutral Finland 2035 (Ministry of the Environment)
+Finland’s national climate policy (Ministry of the Environment)

 Finland’s national climate and energy strategy (2022) is a medium-term action plan that covers all greenhouse gas emissions and removals achieved through carbon sinks:

-Climate Neutral Finland 2035 – national climate and energy strategy
+Carbon Neutral Finland 2035 – national climate and energy strategy

 National climate and energy strategy has been prepared in coordination with: